Reduces model blind spots in Florida surge risk

 Actionable Florida surge insights — regional hazard scenarios, risk signals, and technical briefings insurers trust.

-Physics-informed and structured for internal review, model governance, and regulatory discussions.
+Structured for internal model governance, audit-ready review, and regulatory-facing discussions.

-Independent analysis designed to complement existing catastrophe models (RMS, Verisk, and others).
+Independent surge risk interpretation designed to complement existing catastrophe models (RMS, Verisk, and others).

 Addresses local surge complexity — inlets, estuaries, and coastal geometry that broad models may miss.